Anqi-Wang-aug/math-rose/README.md

 # math-rose

-Code for creating a mathematical rose with thier outputs.
+Code for creating a mathematical rose in R.

+Outputs are also added